 A BRIEF HISTORY OF NEWPORT AMATEUR RADIO SOCIETY. by Ross GW3NWS

 The original Newport Radio Society was probably founded in 1913.
-This society met at Stelvio on Basaleg Road Newport, the then home of Captain C H Bailey who held the very early call sign BHX.
+This society met at Stelvio on Bassaleg Road Newport, the then home of Captain C H Bailey who held the very early call sign BHX.

 This fact probably makes the Newport Wireless Society the oldest in Wales if not the UK!
 Since then Stelvio has had a very chequered history indeed and as a grade 2 listed building it was illegally demolished by a property developer.